-Independence explores for gold and silver, with property holdings that are located in central British Columbia and the Yukon Territory.
+Independence is principally engaged in the evaluation, acquisition and exploration of gold and silver properties that are located in central British Columbia and the Yukon Territory.
 The Company's projects range from early-stage grassroots exploration through advanced-stage resource delineation and expansion.
 The Company's business model is to build shareholder value through systematic project advancement while concurrently maintaining an opportunistic approach to the acquisition of additional precious metals properties.
 Independence actively manages its property portfolio, farming out or dropping properties when exploration results suggest that further expenditures by the Company are unwarranted.

 Independence has no producing operations and as a consequence, the Company does not generate any operating income or a positive cash flow.
 Exploration of its properties is therefore entirely dependent on the Company's ability to access public equity markets to raise sufficient capital and/or its ability to attract joint venture partners to finance further work on its properties.
-However, with working capital of approximately \$10 million at March 31, 2013, Independence is adequately financed to support its anticipated exploration programs until early 2014.
+However, with working capital of approximately \$9.6 million at June 30, 2013, Independence is adequately financed to support its anticipated exploration programs until early 2014.